How to weld vehicles with MIG Braze!

-It is prefered to weld in pulsed mode for welding slot welds as the pulsed action gives for better capillary action and more heat is enabled in the weld pool, so giving a stronger weld.
+Pulsed mode is preferred for welding slot welds as the pulsed action gives better capillary action and more heat is enabled in the weld pool, so giving a stronger weld.

 MIG Brazing an 8mm hole like when plug welding in steel doesn't allow for enough heat to be transferred to the pool seam creating a weaker weld joint.

 Therefore there is no PLUG WELDING when MIG Brazing.

-Special tools are available to cut the slots or if this isn't available, simply drill three drill holes and join them together.
+Special tools are available to punch out the slots or if this isn't available, simply drill three drill holes and join them together.

 One Slot = One Spot Weld = One MIG Plug Weld

 Pulsed or dropule welding is a process where the welding wire does not touch the material during the weld but transfers onto the material in droplets.

 It's a bit like somebody squeezing molten drops onto the job with an eyedropper.
 This gives a smoother, flatter weld with less spatter and reduced chance of blow through on thin panels.
 There is also less contamination of the welding wire during welding.

-It's excellent for the MIG BRAZE welding of slots and lap welds as being a liquid it falls flatter on the panel, giving a better bead appearance than with dip transfer.
+It's excellent for the MIG Brazing of slots and laps as being a liquid it falls flatter on the panel, giving a better bead appearance than with dip transfer.

-The correct weld angle for MIG Braze is critical to ensure the correct bonding effect.
-To weld correctly Imagine you are wanting to push the weld into the joint as shown below.
-This will reduce the weld bead height and allow the braze to flow into the joint.
+The correct weld angle for MIG Braze is critical to ensure the right bonding effect.
+To Weld correctly imagine you want to push the Weld in between the joint as shown below, this will reduce the weld bead height and allow the braze to flow into the joint.